RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-success.png)

+If anything will fo wrong you will see error message dialog.
+Error details can be viewed in [[Error Log]] view.
 You can change scheduler settings at any moment by choosing `Edit scheduled task` command from context menu.
 You can also cancel scheduling by clicking on `Remove schedule`.

 ### See schedule details/logs in Windows Task Scheduler

-You can see/change scheduled task detaisl in Windows Task Scheduler.
+You can see/change scheduled task details in Windows Task Scheduler.
 In task view context menu click on `Open scheduler settings` command:

 ![](images/ug/tools/task-schedule-windows-task-manager.png)